Tombstone promotion: National Guard state ranks

 Many states allow retiring National Guard officers with enough years of service to request a tombstone promotion to the next higher grade.
-Such a promotion is sometimes called a "wooden star" because it applies only within the state, and is not federally recognized.
+Such a promotion is sometimes called a "wooden star" because it applies only within the state and is not federally recognized.

-For example, South Carolina National Guard officers and enlisted men are entitled to a one-grade promotion at retirement after completing 20 years of uniformed service, of which the last 10 years must be in the South Carolina National Guard.

-After 10 years of active service, Minnesota National Guard officers, warrant officers, and enlisted persons can resign or retire with an honorary brevet commission in the next higher grade, so state adjutant general Richard C. Nash was promoted to brevet lieutenant general when he retired in 2017.

 Other examples

 Russian Empire

-In 1762, Peter III of Russia issued a manifesto to release the Russian nobility from obligatory state service, including a provision that allowed any noble to retire one rank higher in the Table of Ranks if they served at least one year in the previous rank.
+In 1762, Peter III of Russia issued a manifesto to release the Russian nobility from obligatory state service, including a provision that allowed any noble to retire one rank higher in the Table of Ranks if they had served at least one year in the previous rank.
 Although nominally automatic, such promotions could be withheld at the sovereign's discretion, as when Peter III's successor, Catherine the Great, declined to promote a particular major general at retirement on the grounds that "She was above the Laws, and did not choose to grant him this reward."

 By the Napoleonic Wars, officers received a one-grade promotion at retirement if they had served at least one year in their current rank, or five years in the case of colonels.